• News

 Board of Directors

 The Company’s Board of Directors consists of four full-time directors and five external directors.
-In addition to regular monthly meetings, the Board of Directors holds extraordinary meetings as necessary to monitor the status of business execution.
+In addition to regular monthly Board meetings, ad hoc meetings are held as needed to oversee the status of business execution.

 Independent Accounting Auditor

-The Company has concluded an audit agreement with Crowe Toyo & Co. and undergoes accounting audits based on the Companies Act and the Financial Instruments and Exchange Act.
-Other audits are conducted as and when required.
+The Company has entered into an audit agreement with Crowe Toyo & Co. and undergoes audits based on Japan's Companies Act and the Financial Instruments and Exchange Act.
+Appropriate audits are conducted as necessary.

 会計監査人